Chantal Jouanno: Member of the Senate, 2011–2017

 In response to public outrage over a photo display in Vogue that featured under-age girls in sexy clothes and postures, Minister of Health Nora Berra commissioned Jouanno to write a report on the "hypersexualization" of children in 2011.

 During the 2012 Presidential election, Jouanno suggested if she had to choose between a Socialist candidate and a National Front one, she would vote Socialist.
 This comment was interpreted by Sarkozy supporters such as Francois Fillon as being critical of Sarkozy's attempts to woo National Front supporters.

 In October 2012, Jouanno announced leaving the UMP party to join the newly created centre-right party UDI, led by Jean-Louis Borloo, as vice-president.
 In 2013, Borloo included Jouanno in his shadow cabinet; in this capacity, she served as opposition counterpart to Minister of Foreign Affairs Laurent Fabius.

 In the Republicans' 2016 presidential primaries, Jouanno endorsed Nathalie Kosciusko-Morizet as the center-right parties' candidate for the 2017 French presidential election but later switched to Alain Juppé.

 In 2017, Jouanno announced her intention to resign from active politics.

 Later career

 In March 2018, Jouanno became President of the Commission nationale du débat public (CNDP).
 In January 2019, she announced that she was stepping down from one of her roles associated with this position due to compensation issues – that of guiding the national debate in response to the gilet jaunes movement.
 This announcement came prior to the commencement on 15 January of the great national debate, which was initiated by Emmanuel Macron.
 As of January 2019, she received 14,666 euros a month in salary, almost equal to the president's salary.
+Her mandate ended in 2023.